Qualifications

 • B.Sc.
 (Pure Mathematics) and M.Sc.
 (Game Theory), University of Calgary

 Richard Austin is a Senior Counsel with the firm.
-He is the Co-Chair of Deeth Williams Wall’s Technology Law Practice and practises exclusively in the area of information technology, privacy and cybersecurity law.
+He is the former Co-Chair of Deeth Williams Wall’s Technology Law Practice and practises exclusively in the area of information technology, privacy and cybersecurity law.

 Practice Areas